-My next thriller has just won this year’s Yeovil Literary Prize for novels.
+My next thriller has won the Yeovil Literary Prize for novels.
 I was very pleased to attend the literary festival in that Somerset town and read an extract from the manuscript.
-Details on publication have yet to be settled.
-Watch this space for…
+FLEE will now be published by Bloodhound Books in October.

-Suspense, mystery, peril: THE MAZE KIDS is the story of a young teacher’s desperate plan to rescue 27 orphaned children from the Nazis in the midst of war… just as a British saboteur arrives to destroy a target next to their hiding place.
+Suspense, mystery, peril: FLEE is the story of a young teacher’s desperate plan to rescue 27 orphaned children from the Nazis in the midst of war… just as a British saboteur arrives to destroy a target next to their hiding place.
 She’s highly persuasive and he faces the dilemma: obey orders or save the children.

-Really happy with the launch of my latest novel EXIT DAY in November; pre-orders for the ebook on Amazon Kindle Store were very encouraging and the best-seller rankings also good:
+Really happy with progress of my thriller EXIT DAY which came out last November.
+Pre-orders for the ebook on Amazon Kindle Store were very encouraging and the best-seller rankings also good:

 Tenth for the category labelled Crime thriller mystery action and adventure and 16th for suspense..

 Had a massive five-day giveaway on Amazon when I achieved second place in the rankings, and now sales have been progressing well at 99p.

 The paperback sales also went well, especially during several book signings at various bookshops and at libraries.